 All clients deserve the highest degree of personal attention.
 Frances Nicotra pays attention and listens carefully to each client, has a great deal of empathy for each client's needs and goals, is realistic and pragmatic in how to achieve a fair outcome within the paramaters of the law and communicates and advocates strongly to obtain the best possible results.

-As a long time Trustee and Incoming President of the Hudson Coutry Bar Association, Frances Nicotra maintains a professional rapport with judges and colleagues in New York and New Jersey courts because she knows the value of working together with integrity no matter how complex the legal matter.
+As a long time Trustee and 2021 President of the Hudson Coutry Bar Association, Frances Nicotra maintains a professional rapport with judges and colleagues in New York and New Jersey courts because she knows the value of working together with integrity no matter how complex the legal matter.
 This translates to more effective advocacy and resolution, which results in significant savings to a client's legal fee.

 Upon speaking and meeting with Frances Nicotra, a client knows just how much passion she has for the practice of law and taking care of her clients.
 Frances Nicotra, Esq. is available to speak with each client and returns all telephone calls and emails promptly.
 Frances Nicotra balances an effective and dedicated support staff with the utmost care to protect client confidentiality.